AdaCore/training_material/courses/ada_essentials/130_program_structure/88-program_structure.lab.rst

       + Modify part of the message
       + Print the new contents of the message

-* **Note: There is no prompt for this lab - you need to learn how to build the program structure**

 -------------------------------------------
 Program Structure Lab Solution - Messages
 -------------------------------------------